pusher-community/real-time-laravel/notifications/ui.md

   </ol>
 </div>

 Once you've put those few pieces of code in place you've not got real-time notifications in your app.

-Open up a http://localhost:8000/notifications in a second browser window - even a different browser altogether - and test out the functionality.
+<i class="fa fa-rocket fa-2"></i> Open up a http://localhost:8000/notifications in a second browser window - even a different browser altogether - and test out the functionality.

 <div class="alert alert-info">
   If you've got a tool like awesome <a href="https://ngrok.com/">ngrok</a> installed you can share the app with anybody else in the world to test out your new real-time functionality.